QGP Physics from Attractor Perturbations: The transverse perturbations

+In these equations the quantities $T$ and $\pa$ refer to the background solutions, expanded as in \rfe{eq:bjorken}.
+As discussed earlier, this late-time asymptotics of the background depends on the scale $\Lambda$ which is determined by the initial conditions of the background.
+This scale will therefore appear also in the asymptotics of the perturbations.

-At this juncture, one way to proceed is to rewrite this system in terms of higher-order ODEs; remarkably, it can be written as a set of three second-order ODEs for $\delta\hat T, \delta\hat\theta, \delta\hat\omega$ --- they are given in \rfa{app:ODE}.
+At this juncture, one way to proceed is to rewrite this system in terms of higher-order ODEs; remarkably, it can be written as a set of three second-order ODEs for $\delta\hat T, \delta\hat\theta, \delta\hat\omega$ -- they are given in \rfa{app:ODE}.
 Two of these equations couple $\delta\hat T$ and $\delta\hat\theta$, while the third involves $\delta\hat\omega$ alone.
-The two coupled equations can be combined into a fourth order ODE for $\delta\hat T$, whose asymptotic behaviour can be studied by standard methods (see e.g. Ref~\cite{Bender78:AMM}).
+The two coupled equations can be combined into a fourth-order ODE for $\delta\hat T$, whose asymptotic behavior can be studied by standard methods (see, e.g., Ref~\cite{Bender78:AMM}).
 This is in principle straightforward, but is somewhat challenging in practice due to the complexity of the coefficients which appear in this equation.
-Alternatively, one can analyse the system of six first order ODEs directly using the methods developed in Ref.~\cite{wasow1965asymptotic}.
+Alternatively, one can analyze the system of six first-order ODEs directly using the methods developed in Ref.~\cite{wasow1965asymptotic}.
 Both approaches gives rise to the same late-time asymptotic solutions whose {\em leading} terms take the form:

 The initial conditions are accounted for by the amplitudes $C_1,\dots,C_6$ and $C_1',\dots,C_4'$.
 The primed integration constants are related to the unprimed ones by the relations

 so that only the unprimed integration constants $C_1,\dots,C_6$ are independent.
 Recall also that each of the perturbations appearing above depends on the wave vector $\bm k$, and so do the coefficients $C_1,\dots,C_6$.